With BCD Tofu House, Hee Sook Lee Built More Than A Restaurant Empire -- She Created A Cultural Phenomenon

 Her oldest son, Dr. Eddie Lee, has taken over for his mom as interim CEO.
 Trained as an internist, he has spent the last three years working part-time as a physician so he could serve as BCD's vice president.
 In 2019, he ramped up his BCD duties to full-time.
 Without knowing it, he had been apprenticing under his mother for two decades, watching as she grew a single restaurant into an international brand.

 Eddie describes his mom as a social introvert but one who enjoyed playing host and bringing the Koreatown community together through food.
-She was also a "passionate perfectionist" who delighted over perfectly-seasoned kimchi and a shrewd business owner who despite her limited English successfully haggled over everything from produce prices to contracts and rents.
+She was also a "passionate perfectionist" who delighted over perfectly-seasoned kimchi and a savvy business owner to haggle over everything from produce prices to contracts and rents.

 "She has a very gentle smile but behind that, she has nerves of steel.
 She's one of the best negotiators I've ever seen," Eddie says.